+44 (0) 7490 373980 447490373980 Book a 121 Donate!

 The discovery of chlorophyll and its role in photosynthesis has advanced our understanding of plant biology.
 It has also had a significant impact on agriculture and food production.
 By understanding how plants use light energy to produce food, scientists have developed more efficient farming techniques and improved crop yields.

-So the next time you see a green leaf remember the incredible role of chlorophyll in making it so.
+The next time you see a green leaf remember the role of chlorophyll in making it so.

 STEFFI LEWIS